-At Eldene School, we are a topic-based, knowledge-engaged school, where our ambition is to meet the changing needs of each child to ensure equity.
-We see our curriculum as a balance between knowledge and skills which lead to increased learning.
+At Eldene School, we are topic-based and our ambition is to meet the changing needs of each child to ensure equity.
+We see our curriculum as a balance between knowledge and skills which lead to learning more and knowing more.
 We often use cross-curricular teaching, using the Cornerstone resources, to make the curriculum both relevant and to put the knowledge into context.

 Some children enter at age-related expectations and are ready to embrace learning.
 However, many others begin their educational journey with limited experience of language, few basic skills and little knowledge of the world around them.
 As an inclusive school, we recognise the needs of groups will be different, including those of disadvantaged and SEND children; significant groups in our school community.